HarrisonFisher/tmp_CONTRIBUTING.md/CONTRIBUTING.md

 Thanks for your interest in contributing! ❤️

-This project exists to help **non-technical creators build smarter systems** — so every contribution must be:
+This project exists to help **non-technical creators build smarter systems** — so every contribution should align with these core principles:

 ✅ Simple
 ✅ Useful
 ✅ Low-maintenance

-We welcome contributors, **but we’re not here to clean up messy code, finish your half-built idea, or debug your mistakes**.
+This repository is focused on new contributions and feature development.
+Please ensure all pull requests contain complete, debugged code that is ready for review.
+We do not accept submissions that require significant cleanup, completion work, or debugging by maintainers.

-> And if you like the project but don't know how to code.
+> If you like the project but don't know how to code, you can still support us in other ways:
 >
-> You can still support us in other ways:
->
 > * ⭐ Star the project
 > * 📣 Share it on social media
 > * 🌲 Refer it to a friend or your community
 > * 💸 [Sponsor the project](#)

-If you need help or have questions, check out the github [discussions](https://github.com/stephengpope/no-code-architects-toolkit/discussions) or join the [community](https://www.skool.com/no-code-architects/about?ref=2f302c52a77541efa2dd5e8b27f3f8c9).
+If you need help or have questions, check out the GitHub [discussions](https://github.com/stephengpope/no-code-architects-toolkit/discussions) or join the [community](https://www.skool.com/no-code-architects/about?ref=2f302c52a77541efa2dd5e8b27f3f8c9).

 ---